Machakos: Economy, Mining, transport and tourism

 One of Machakos' busiest areas, Ngei Road.

-Machakos' open air markets sell many products with its market days being Monday and Friday.
+Machakos' open air markets have market days on Monday and Friday.

-The Mavoko area of Machakos houses our nation's major cement mining sites and factories.
+The Mavoko area of Machakos houses the nation's major cement mining sites and factories.

-Machakos has a number of banks such as Barclays, Equity, National Bank, NIC Bank, Credit Bank, Commercial Bank of Africa (CBA), Standard Chartered, K-rep, Co-operative, and Kenya Commercial in the CBD, and the Universal traders Sacco.
-It has the larger administrative offices in lower Ukambani.

 Machakos town has good road infrastructure and town planning.
 It has a well-planned bus terminal at the heart of the town popularly known as the 'Machakos Airport'.
 It's a busy place where buses and matatus depart for Machakos and Kitui as well as Western Kenya, Nyanza and the Rift Valley.

-Machakos has hilly scenery, good for camping and hiking.
-It is the home town of some of the world's most beautiful sculptures made in Wamunyu.

 Kaloleni near Ngelani, is famous for "water flowing against gravity".
 It is on Kituluni Hill, a spot known as Kya Mwilu to the east of Machakos.
 As the slogan of Machakos County goes, it is "The Place to be".